-The cross-sectorial approach is a basic principle of youth policy in Luxembourg (2016 Youth Law).
+The cross-sectoral approach is a basic principle of youth policy in Luxembourg which is also defined by the 2016 Youth Law.

 The interdepartmental committee (comité interministériel) is in charge of managing the government actions concerning the implementation of the cross-sectorial approach of Youth Policy.